-All lockers and book bags are subject to random inspection by the administration.
+All lockers and book bags are subject to random search by the administration and /or law enforcement.

 BULLYING/HAZING

 Highlander Academy is committed to a safe and civil environment for our students and employees., free from harassment, intimidation, or bullying.
 Our administration defines bullying as a pattern of behavior, not an isolated incident.